SBUTextbook/SBUTextbook.github.io/README.md

 * #### **Please contribute!** If you have a textbook that isn't listed here, use <a href="https://form.jotform.com/82298286578274">this form</a> to submit it.
 <!--If you have a digital copy of a textbook not listed here, a solutions manual, or a comprehensive study guide, please submit it!
 See [here](contributing) for instructions.-->

-## About the recent takedowns...
+## Update (10/12/18)
-*  As you may have noticed, a bunch of textbooks were removed from MEGA recently.
-This is being worked on - please be patient, as all the pdfs have to be reuploaded.
+*  More books were taken down from MEGA, mostly the same ones that were taken down before.
+A solution is being worked on.

 ## Jump to subject